luludada/Resume/README.md

 ## Experience

-* 2017/06, the first time learned HTML, CSS, JavaScript
+* 2017/06, the first time learned HTML, CSS, JavaScript.

-* 2017/09, became team leader of VEX robotic team 1010S and 1010Y in West Vancouver Robotic Academy
+* 2017/09, became team leader of VEX robotic team 1010S and 1010Y in West Vancouver Robotic Academy.

 * 2017/11, successfully managed to the best programming rank at 151th.